404bro/knative-flows-example/README.md

 This is an example about how to use Knative Eventing(w/ Knative Eventing Flows) and Knative Function.

-This workflow does the following (as shown in the following diagram):
+This workflow accomplishes the following (as shown in the diagram):

-* The `event-sender` function accepts an HTTP POST request with the request body being an integer string, and sends a CloudEvent with that integer string to the parallel resource.
+- The `event-sender` function receives an HTTP POST request with an integer string in the request body and sends a CloudEvent with that integer string to the Broker resource.
+- The Broker forwards the received message to the `parallel-trigger` trigger and the `event-display-trigger` trigger.
+  - The `parallel-trigger` trigger filters events of type `com.example.collatz` and sends them to `parallel`.
+  - The `event-display-trigger` trigger filters events of type `com.example.display` and sends them to `event-display`.
-* The parallel resource will execute two branches concurrently, with `is-odd` and `is-even` as filters.
-The former filters odd requests, while the latter filters even requests.
+- `parallel` uses two functions, `is-odd` and `is-even`, as filters, executing two branches simultaneously, where the former filters odd requests and the latter filters even requests.
-* The `is-odd` filter passes the CloudEvent to the `div2` function, which divides the integer corresponding to the event body by 2.
-The `is-even` filter passes the CloudEvent to a sequence (comprising the `mul3` and `add1` functions), which multiplies the integer corresponding to the event body by 3 and then adds 1.
+- The `is-odd` filter passes the CloudEvent to the `div2` function, which divides the integer corresponding to the event body by 2; the `is-even` filter passes the CloudEvent to a sequence (comprising the `mul3` and `add1` functions in sequence), which multiplies the integer corresponding to the event body by 3 and then adds 1.
-* The results of these operations are sent as CloudEvents to the `event-display` service for displaying the received CloudEvents.
+- The results of the above computations are passed as CloudEvents to the Broker (with the type modified to `com.example.display`), which then forwards them to `event-display` for display.

 <p align="center">
   <img src="flows.svg" />